ksudhanshu961/bblogin/README.md

 # bblogin
-This is voice command as well typed command tool to automatic login in BB account for CU students.
+This is voice command as well as typed command tool to automatic login in BB account for CU students.
 Written in Python

 **Install Python Before Using this Tool**